Razer Cobra HyperSpeed

 based on 1 review

-Click noise is the clearest recurring complaint, with many reviewers describing the switches as loud, hollow, pingy, or noisy.
+Click noise was the most repeated complaint, with multiple reviewers calling the Gen-4 switches loud, hollow, pingy, or distracting.

 Compared With Category Average

-Compared with other Gaming Mouse, this product is above average in Bluetooth support, dock compatibility, RGB features, below average in click noise.
+Compared with other Gaming Mice, this product is above average in Bluetooth support, scroll wheel quality, handedness options, below average in click noise.

 Attribute This product Category average Difference